 Although direct procurement is an efficient approach to supply acquisition, it is based on the assumption that the business model remains profitable.
 If there are any issues in this tightly wound supply, utilization, and profitability cycle, direct procurement becomes an impractical business approach.

 Indirect Procurement Process

 A common misconception is that indirect procurement is not directly involved in creating profits for a business but is nonetheless critical to its continued survival.
 An indirect procurement process allows the purchase of items used in running day-to-day activities.
-This process is typically decentralized and run on a departmental level, in which each team or unit pulls resources for their supplies as demands surface.
+This process is typically decentralized and runs on a departmental level, in which each team or unit pulls resources for their supplies as demands surface.

-Examples of Indirect Procurement
+Indirect Procurement Examples

 Indirect procurement activities include the following examples: